Olga MykhoparkinaDec 14, 2022

 High-intent content is content that targets people at the bottom of the marketing funnel that are ready to purchase.

-The best way to target them is by ranking for high-intent keywords on Google and we’ll show you how to do so.
+SaaS marketing agencies know that the best way to target them is by ranking for high-intent keywords on Google and we’ll show you how to do so.

 High-intent keywords are keywords with potentially high conversion rates, meaning that people who google them often turn into your SaaS subscribers after reading the article.